108th Training Command (Initial Entry Training)

 The 108th Training Command (Initial Entry Training) is a United States Army Reserve unit headquartered in Charlotte, North Carolina.
 At its activation, the unit was designated as the 108th Airborne Division, but in 1952 was redesignated the 108th Infantry Division.
 In 1956, the division was again reorganized, this time to the designation as the 108th Division (Institutional Training).
 Under the U.S. Army Reserve Transformation of 2005, the 108th was reorganized to is current structure as the 108th Training Command (Initial Entry Training (IET)).
 The command is currently one of the largest in the Army Reserve, commanding and coordinating 9,000 soldiers.

+Mission - The 108th TC (IET) mans, trains, equips, and deploys Drill Sergeants, ROTC Adjunct Faculty, and Cadet Summer Training capabilities to support total Army force generation objectives and, on order, provides up to division-level command and control capabilities.

 Over its 75-year history, the 108th Division frequently has been called upon to pilot several new missions for the Army and Army Reserve.
 Over the years, the division has played an important role in pioneering and developing several training methods and policies still in use today.

 History

 Early history

 The 108th Division was activated in 1946 as the 108th Airborne Division of the United States Army Reserve and was headquartered in Atlanta, Georgia.
 The division’s numbering followed in sequence with the 107th Infantry Division, a planned African American infantry division that had been constituted on the Army’s troop list during World War II, but was never activated.

 Manning during this period was relatively small and funding for airborne training, equipment, and airlift support was minimal.
 In 1952, the division was reorganized into an infantry division and its headquarters was moved to its present location in Charlotte, North Carolina with all its subordinate units located in either North or South Carolina.
 In 1954, the division helped test a new method of rifle qualification known as "trainfire."
 In 1956, the division was selected to serve as a prototype for an Army Training Division.
 This meant reorganizing again to conduct basic and advanced individual training, should the division be called to active duty.